Sarah M. Belcher

 Dr. Belcher received her BSN from The Ohio State University.
 She completed an oncology nursing internship at Duke University Medical Center.
 She earned her PhD at the University of Pittsburgh School of Nursing with a focus in cancer survivorship.
 Her postdoctoral fellowship was in biobehavioral oncology at Emory University Nell Hodgson Woodruff School of Nursing.
 She earned a graduate Health Equity Certificate from the University of Pittsburgh School of Public Health.

 - Health equity, financial hardship, and social determinants of health

 - Cancer survivorship

 - Symptom science

-Dr. Belcher teaches Health Promotion and Disease Prevention among Culturally Diverse Populations to graduate students and Intro to Diversity, Equity, and Inclusion to undergrads.
+Dr. Belcher teaches Health Promotion and Disease Prevention among Culturally Diverse Populations; the Cancer Survivorship doctoral seminar; and Intro to Diversity, Equity, and Inclusion.
 An Oncology Certified Nurse (OCN®) with experience in nursing management and expertise in cancer care across the disease trajectory, she was previously a clinical instructor in foundational, acute care, and community health nursing courses.
-She guest lectures on career development, mentorship, and numerous aspects of oncology nursing and has mentored nursing students across levels of training.
+She guest lectures on career development, mentorship, and numerous aspects of oncology nursing and has mentored nursing and interdisciplinary students across levels of training.